IaGugunava/drift-happens/README.md

 #### 1. MongoDB + Elasticsearch instead of MongoDB alone

-Chosen because:

-- the rule language maps naturally to Elasticsearch query DSL,
+- the rule language maps naturally to Elasticsearch query DSL
-- large membership searches are cleaner to express in search queries,
+- large membership searches are cleaner to express in search queries
-- exact member ID lists can be retrieved and diffed efficiently.
+- exact member id lists can be retrieved and diffed efficiently

-Alternatives considered:

-- Mongo-only evaluation using query builders and aggregation.

-Why I did not prefer it:

-- segment rules like nested boolean logic, date windows, wildcard matching, and segment inclusion become harder to optimize and reason about as the rule set grows.

 #### 2. Asynchronous fan-out through RabbitMQ instead of direct service calls

-Chosen because:

-- one segment delta needs to feed multiple consumers with different responsibilities,
+- one segment delta needs to feed multiple consumers with different responsibilities
-- campaign processing, UI notifications, and cascades should not block the write path,
+- campaign processing, UI notifications, and cascades should not block the write path
-- retry boundaries are clearer.
+- retry boundaries are clearer

-Alternative considered:

-- synchronous in-process method calls after each evaluation.

-Why I did not prefer it:

-- tighter coupling, harder recovery, and weaker separation between core evaluation and side effects.

 #### 3. Redis buffering instead of reevaluating immediately on every customer change

-Chosen because:

-- customer updates can arrive in bursts,
+- customer updates can arrive in bursts
-- multiple writes to the same customer within a short window should collapse into one reevaluation wave,
+- multiple writes to the same customer within a short window should collapse into one reevaluation wave
-- Redis sets are a simple fit for deduplicating changed customer IDs.
+- Redis sets are a simple fit for deduplicating changed customer id

-Alternative considered:

-- immediate reevaluation for every mutation.

-Why I did not prefer it:

-- it would do repeated work and create unnecessary churn in the segment/event pipeline.

 #### 4. Static and dynamic segments both persisted in MongoDB

-Chosen because:

 - the UI and APIs can treat segments uniformly,
 - static segments still benefit from rules as reproducible definitions,
-- refresh behavior is explicit.

-Trade-off:

-- static segments must be refreshed manually, which is the point, but it also means snapshots can become intentionally stale.
+#### 5. Nuxt 3 as a frontend framework

+- Nuxt supports SSR(Server Side Rendering) that helps improve loading speeds and SEO
+- The segment dashboard needs SSR for the initial page load
+- I am more familiar with Nuxt framework in frontend so building and debugging was less time consuming

 ## API and Feature Summary

-Backend endpoints include:
+Backend endpoints:

 - `GET /segments`, `POST /segments`, `PATCH /segments/:id`
 - `GET /segments/:id/members`